swiftlang/swift/docs/TypeChecker.rst

   constraints-based type checker contains a function ``matchTypes`` that documents and implements each of these rules.
 A future revision of this document will provide a more readily-accessible version.

+.. [#] More accurately, as of this writing, "will compute".
+The solver doesn't current compute meets and joins properly.
+Rather, it arbitrarily picks one of the constraints "below" to start with.

+.. [#] Again, as of this writing, the solver doesn't actually compute meets and joins, so the solver continues until it runs out of supertypes to enumerate.

+.. [#] This overload resolution has yet to be implemented.
+Moreover, there is an optimization opportunity here to explore the more-specific overloads before the less-specific overloads.